react-cosmos/react-cosmos/README.md

 Check out the [full example](https://github.com/react-cosmos/react-cosmos/blob/41f0b6972fd0cb2951c43839f4c37a6cf1881571/example/fixtures.test.ts) for more details on how to use the `getFixtures` API.

 ## Troubleshooting

+#### localhost:5000/\_renderer.html 404s?

+- Check for build errors in your terminal.
+- Make sure you have html-webpack-plugin installed, as well as [any other build dependency](#compilation).

 #### Using Next.js?